jonnypeace/rygex/README.md

 ## String Searches
 Basic string searches using -s | --start and -e | --end
 * -s | --start can be used standlone (without --pyreg) or with --pyreg for some extra filtering.
-This uses a starting string/word/character on a line, and can take an optional number value or 'all'.
+This uses a starting string/word/character on a line, and can take an optional number value or 'all' (default is all if excluded).
 The number value will switch to a different index in the line.
 For example.. if you require the 2nd position of string/word/character in the line, you would simply follow with the number 2.
 ```./pygrep.py --start string 2 -f filename ```
 * -e | --end is optional and provides an end to the line you are searching for.
 Say for instance you only want a string which is enclosed in brackets
 ```./pygrep.py --start \( 1 --end \) 1 -f filename ``` This would select the 1st end character found.
 For now --end takes 2 arguments.
 The character/string/word followed by a numerical value.